hotosm/tm-admin/docs/schema.md

 #### Tasks Table

-task_mapping_issues is now an Enum instead of a table
+* task_mapping_issues is now an Enum instead of a table

 ##### Task Annotations

-TODO: not implemented yet
+This table appears not to be used by TM yet.

 ##### Task History Table

-TODO: not implemented yet
+The *task_history* table is now a nested table within the tasks table.
+The *id* column is no longer needed, and the *project_id* and *task_id* are already in the tasks table.
+In TM the action is a string, which in TM Admin is a proper Enum, which is used instead.
+The *action_text*, *action_date* and *user_id* are all preserved in the nested table.

 ##### Task Invalidation History Table